ObjRand/ASMBLR/README.md

 when its done, go to dist folder.

-you will see a file called "main.exe", rename it to "ASMBLR"

-make a folder in "C:/" called "ASMBLR"

-copy the exe to "C:/ASMBLR"

-in "C:/ASMBLR", make a folder named libs
+You will see a file called "main.exe", rename it to "ASMBLR".
+Make a folder in "C:/" called "ASMBLR", then in "C:/ASMBLR", make a folder named libs.
+Copy the exe to "C:/ASMBLR".

 ### How to get standard libraries for self-compiled build
 download "std_libs.zip" from the website, go to "C:/ASMBLR/libs" and extract all from zip